What did you learn from the course?

 I am currently Digital Marketing Manager for a company called Celtrino.
 We provide electronic supply chain services & solutions.
-We are currently putting the final touches to our new website and a new Digital strategy to help push us on to the next level.
-Being part of the BSc in Digital Technology and Design makes it feel like you are actually performing day to day tasks as you would as part of a company, particularly the Industry Partner stage of the programme and this learning experience will be invaluable to my career in the years ahead.
+We are currently putting the final touches to our new website and a new Digital strategy, to help push us on to the next level.
+Being part of the BSc in Digital Technology and Design makes it feel like you are actually performing day-to-day tasks, as you would as part of a company, particularly in the Industry Partner stage of the programme.
+This learning experience will be invaluable to my career in the years ahead.

 Anything you'd have done differently?

 I gave 100% to my time spent learning with the Digital Skills Academy and I am very happy with the outcome.
-I met some great people who I gathered some valuable tips and insights from.
+I met some great people, from whom I gathered some valuable tips and insights.
 A big thanks to Damien Downes, a great guy, presenter and mentor during my time at Digital Skills Academy.

 And anything you'd like to add / we should have asked you?